KenethGarcia/ClassiPyGRB/README.md

     print(f"Downloaded {len(GRB_names)-len(GRB_errors)} light curves in {round(time2-time1, 2)}s (Total = {len(GRB_names)})")
 ```

-As you saw, this function can take a little time to run, but it is so much faster than loop using `for` instance.
+This function can take a little time to run, but it is so much faster than a loop.
 Additionally, some GRBs could not be downloaded, you can check them using the `Errors.txt` file, we want to delete this GRBs for the total name list:

 ```python